Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 ---
 Title: 'Prompt Engineering'
-Description: 'Prompt Engineering is the study and implementation of prompts which are used to instruct an Artifical Intelligence (AI) into completing a specific task.
-This document will provide a brief overview of this subject matter, as well as provide additional areas of study. ' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Prompt Engineering is the study and implementation of prompts which are used to instruct an Artificial Intelligence (AI) into completing a specific task.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
   - 'Machine Learning'
   - 'Large Language Model'